debraj1990/loopback-react-ssr/README.md

  yarn dev
 ```

-Check the terminal to see whether the application has started well
+Check the terminal to see whether the bundling of the server and client side

 ```
     Web server listening at: http://localhost:3000